 Organisations are able to claim tax relief in the period when the expenditure was incurred.
-Inevitably there are relevant criteria that have to be established and this normally requires professional guidance from taxation specialists to help ensure the application is both relevant and ultimately successful.
-There is an Advanced Clearance Service offered by HMRC than can prove to be useful.
+The relevant criteria has to be established and this usually requires professional guidance from taxation specialists.
+This ensures the application is both relevant and ultimately successful.
+There is an Advanced Clearance Service offered by HMRC that can be useful.

-If a business has less than 500 staff or a turnover less than 100 million Euros or a balance sheet under 86 million Euros a claim can be made through ‘SME (Small and Medium-Sized Enterprises) R&D Relief’.
+If a business has less than 500 staff; or a turnover less than 100 million Euros; or a balance sheet under 86 million Euros, a claim can be made through ‘SME (Small and Medium-Sized Enterprises) R&D Relief’.
 Larger companies can claim a ‘Research and Development Expenditure Credit’ (RDEC).
-In both instances substantial tax relief is available for qualifying projects.
+In all instances substantial tax relief is available for qualifying projects.

 It is important to note that R&D relief is only available to companies and not individuals or partnerships, irrespective of their size.